neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 [![2_privatechain_26](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/2_privatechain_26.jpg)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/2_privatechain_26.jpg)

-## Prepare node wallet file
+## Preparing a wallet file

 Now we will create a new wallet file named 0.json and place it in the root directory of the nodes for smart contract release.

 1. Create a new wallet file named 0.json and copy the default address in case of later use.
 2. Open the recipient wallets of NEO and GAS, transfer all the wallet assets to 0.json and wait for the transaction to be confirmed.
-3. Open 0.json and assets will be displayed in the account.
+3. Open 0.json and assets is displayed in the account.

 > [!Note]
 >
 > Smart contract deployment and invocation cost GAS.
 Since GAS is generated with every new block generated, causing limited GAS generated on freshly-built private chains, therefore users are advised not to shut down private chains now in order to generate enough GAS in case of later use.

-# Develop and deploy NEP-5 contract
+# Developing and deploying NEP-5 contract

 So far, we have learned how to build a private chain and connect nodes to the chain.
 The following part will proceed to environment configuration, NEO smart contract coding and compilation and NEO smart contract deployment and invocation on private chain using C# and Windows 10.